franmartinv/TFG-Embedded-Development/README.md

-# ESP-MQTT sample application
-(See the README.md file in the upper level 'examples' directory for more information about examples.)

-This example connects to the broker URI selected using `idf.py menuconfig` (using mqtt tcp transport) and as a demonstration subscribes/unsubscribes and send a message on certain topic.
-(Please note that the public broker is maintained by the community so may not be always available, for details please see this [disclaimer](https://iot.eclipse.org/getting-started/#sandboxes))

-Note: If the URI equals `FROM_STDIN` then the broker address is read from stdin upon application startup (used for testing)

-It uses ESP-MQTT library which implements mqtt client to connect to mqtt broker.
+# Final Degree Project about Embedded Systems development with MCU ESP32

+## Note from the Author

+Hi everyone!!

+This is my Final Degree Project of Electronic Industry and Automatic Engineering at University of Almería (Spain).

+This project is based on MQTT and TCP/IP connection to a online server, reading and sending several sensors' data like temperature, pressure or humidity...

+This sensor are: MS5611, BME680, CCS811 and CCS811.

+You can see the project of each sensor in my Github profile!

+Name:		Francisco Martín Villegas

+Year:		2021-2022

+Email:		f.martinvillegas00@gmail.com

 ## How to use example

 ### Hardware Required

-This example can be executed on any ESP32 board, the only required interface is WiFi and connection to internet.
+This project can be execute in every ESP32.

+It needs a MS5611, BME680 and CCS811 sensor.

 ### Configure the project

-* Open the project configuration menu (`idf.py menuconfig`)
+* Open the project configuration menu (`idf.py menuconfig`) with ESP-IDF terminal.
 * Configure Wi-Fi or Ethernet under "Example Connection Configuration" menu.
-See "Establishing Wi-Fi or Ethernet Connection" section in [examples/protocols/README.md](../../README.md) for more details.
+Type here your SSID and your password.
+* Go then to "Example Configuration" and type your MQTT broker URL.
 * When using Make build system, set `Default serial port` under `Serial flasher config`.
+* In the same ESP-IDF terminal type: (`idf.py -p COMx flash monitor`) to execute this project.
+* Only enjoy it ;-) !!

 ### Build and Flash